cstyan/adbDocumentation/README.md

 NOTE: The majority of the information presented is for use of the ADB protocol with USB.
-If you have information about it's use with TCP please submit a pull request. :simple_smile:
+If you have information about it's use with TCP please submit a pull request. :smile:

 ## Disclaimer
 Please take all snarky comments with a grain of salt.
-I like protocols, and reverse engineer ADB was a lot of fun.
-These comments are representations of my immediate "WTF?!" reaction to certain aspects of ADB.
-I'm sure there were actual rational decisions behind most of the things I make fun of here.
+I like protocols, and reverse engineering ADB was a lot of fun.
+These comments are representations of my immediate "WTF?!" reactions to certain aspects of ADB.
+I'm sure there were actual rational decisions behind most of the things I make fun of in this doc.

 ## Packet Format
 ADB packets, they kind of suck.